gvwilson/thirdbit/src/fiction/bear/index.md

 He sighed,
 trying to think about how to explain Captain Jigme—no, Consul Jigme—then froze as something else sighed behind him.
-His right hand was on the writing desk, holding the goose quill.
+His right hand was on the writing desk, holding the delicate writing brush.
 *Breathe naturally,* he told himself as he slid his left hand up from his knee
 (which he often scratched while writing)